obrien-k/mern/README.md

     - /utils -- api request via axios
 ```

+#### React routing notes

+The Stellar client checks for authentication when accessing the `/private` route, the Private[*] components use relative links to continue using this route.

 ### Express

 Express powers Stellar's back-end, the routes for which can be found in the `./routes/api` directory.
 The `server.js` file in the root directory starts and configures the service.
 This connects with NoSQL database models located in the eponymous directory, `./models`.